 The Best Banana Pudding is unassuming, innocent, old fashioned and completely perfect.

 The ingredients for this banana pudding recipe are indulgent and simple.
 All you do is mix some cream cheese and sweetened condensed milk together to start.

 - Make sure the cream cheese is room temperature.
 If it’s cold it won’t mix up smooth, and you’ll probably have little cream cheese lumps.

-- Next mix in vanilla pudding mix, milk, and vanilla extract.
+- Use instant pudding.
+Next mix in vanilla pudding mix, milk, and vanilla extract.
 Make sure you buy INSTANT pudding, that way it will thicken up right on the spot and you don’t have to heat it.
 I have been asked if this recipe can be made with (non instant) pudding and the answer is no, unfortunately.

 - Take the time to beat your mixture well.
 Beat the pudding mixture on high speed for about 5 minutes using the whisk attachment on your mixer.
 You want the mixture to thicken up nicely.